Skip to content

 Sources profile:This story draws on neutral-leaning sources

-OFAC's General License U (GL-U, the authorisation that kept 325 tankers carrying roughly $31.5 billion of Iranian crude legally tradeable in transit) lapsed at 00:01 EDT on 19 April 2026 with no renewal, no replacement General License, and no Federal Register notice 1.
-The US Treasury Office of Foreign Assets Control, which administers Iran and Russia sanctions, neither extended the instrument nor terminated it by signed action; it simply did not sign.
+OFAC General License U (GL-U), authorising 325 tankers carrying approximately $31.5 billion of Iranian crude in transit, lapsed at 00:01 EDT on 19 April 2026 with no renewal instrument, no replacement General License, and no Federal Register notice published.

 Treasury signed a seaborne-oil waiver for Russia to 16 May on the same Saturday it allowed the parallel Iranian authorisation to expire, producing a Russia-yes, Iran-no asymmetry in signed US policy text.